-Rockcliffe Mansion is a 13,500-square-foot residence listed on the National Register of Historic Places.
-It was built between 1898 and 1900 by lumber baron John J. Cruikshank Jr. With his wife and four daughters, the family lived at Rockcliffe until Mr. Cruikshank's death in 1924.
+Rockcliffe Mansion is a 13,500-square-foot grand residence listed in the National Register of Historic Places.
+It was built between 1898 and 1900 by lumber baron John J. Cruikshank Jr., for his wife and four daughters.
+The family lived at Rockcliffe until Mr. Cruikshank's death in 1924.

 Decorated in the late Victorian and Art Nouveau styles, popular from 1890 to 1910, most of the original antique furnishings, fixtures, and personal items of the original family are preserved.
-The mansion is filled with rich mahogany, oak and walnut appointments, magnificent Palladian windows, and fine interior decorations from America and Europe.
-Numerous architectural features cannot be practically duplicated.
+The mansion is filled with rich mahogany, oak and walnut appointments, magnificent Palladian windows, Tiffany stained glass, and fine interior decorations from America and Europe.
+Numerous architectural features cannot be practically duplicated today.

 Guided Tours are given daily, March 15-November 15, beginning at 10 a.m., and continuing all day, until the last tour of the day begins at 4 p.m.
 Bring in this ad for $1 of the cost of admission.

 |Daily||10:00AM — 04:00PM|